-There are so many cool STEM activities you can organize by yourself to stay mentally stimulated no matter the time of day!
-With that in mind, we’ve come up with a list of fun things to do after school by yourself and fun after-school activities.
+There are so many cool STEM activities you can organize for your child to stay mentally stimulated by themselves no matter the time of day!
+With that in mind, we’ve come up with a list of fun things for kids to do after school by themselves and fun after-school activities.

 Enrichment activities help children learn and grow outside of the structure of classes and homework.
 These pastimes give students the chance to make, build, and learn without the pressure of exams and grades.
 Examples of amazing after-school hobbies include casual and organized sports, AI clubs, coding lessons, museum visits, music lessons, and book clubs.